5. To translate

 Translation sending options:

-• send the file if there is no translation in progress ;
+• send the file if necessary;

-• do not send the file for translation.
+• do not send the file.

 [Important]